RainyN0077/Discord-LLMs-ChatBot/README.md

 ## ✨ Features

+- **🎮 Multiplayer Optimization (In Testing)**: Now available on the experimental `Multiplayer-optimization` branch, this branch focuses on optimizing bot performance and response speed in multiplayer gaming or high-frequency discussion environments.
 - **✅ Multi-Provider Support**: Seamlessly switch between **OpenAI** (and compatible APIs), **Google Gemini**, and **Anthropic Claude**.
 - **✅ Powerful Web UI**: A comprehensive control panel to configure every aspect of the bot in real-time, including UI customizations like **custom fonts**.
 - **✅ Advanced Layered Persona System**: A sophisticated, multi-layered system to define the bot's identity and context awareness with clear priorities.